Estimated reading time: 5 minutes

 2) Target a stepping stone for your OPT

 Look for small to medium-sized companies that have been around for more than 5 years with sustainable revenue.
-Those companies can be flexible with their hiring policy.
-They might be willing to hire international students if they are short of manpower.
+Those companies can be flexible with their hiring policy and might not have a vast talent pool like large global companies.
+Many of them are willing to hire international students if they are short of manpower and urgently need skilled candidates.

 3) Spend only 10% of your time on online job application